stephtdouglas/MOLUSC/README.md

 - Scipy
 - Astropy
 - Astroquery

-The files BHAC15_2MASS.txt, BHAC15_CFHT.txt, BHAC15_GAIA.txt, gaia_contrast.txt, and RUWETableGP.txt to be present in the same folder.

 ## Use
 MOLUSC can be used in two ways through the GUI or command line interfaces.
 The GUI provides a user-friendly interface with which to easily input parameters and read output, and includes slightly more functionality than the command line version, but is not as friendly to large sequences of runs or running on a cluster.
 The command line option makes it easy to script mutliple runs but is offers slighty fewer user options.